 - While Data Protection for VMware mount does not prevent an attempt to mount a snapshot that resides on physical tape, performance can vary significantly and may be severely impacted.
 Data Protection for VMware mount does not control the way data is accessed on tape.
 Data access patterns can be random causing high overhead associated with tape positioning operations.
 For Linux virtual machines, Tape Mode is only supported when directly using the iSCSI initiator.
-Refer to the Tivoli Storage Manager for Virtual Environments Installation and User’s Guide.
+Refer to the IBM Spectrum Protect for Virtual Environments installation and user's guides for additional information.
 Tape Mode is not supported from the Linux Data Protection for VMware Recovery Agent user interface.

 While a limited number of files can be recovered from a mounted volume snapshot that resides on physical tape, consider performing a full virtual machine restore from physical tape if you need to recover a large quantity of data or a large number of files.

 Refer to Considerations for file restore from physical tape for additional information.